 a.
 All facilities for buffaloes must offer proper thermoregulation opportunities in case of extreme temperatures and adverse weather conditions.
+Appendix 4 shows the Temperature Humidity Index values for lactating dams, which indicate buffaloes' heat stress threshold.

 - b.
 Buffaloes must be provided with adequate space to perform behavioral adjustments important for thermoregulation and have access to facilities or natural shelters or barriers. - c.
 Watering holes or bathing system (when available) must be separated from drinking areas to avoid mud, especially in equatorial regions and those where heat can be high throughout the year.